 Color Differences in Peppers

-The differences in the color of a pepper actually depend on when it is picked.
+The differences in the color of many peppers actually depend on when it is picked.
 Different-colored fruits of the same cultivar are simply removed from the pepper plant at different stages of the ripening process.

-Peppers begin their life as green fruits.
-As they ripen, many varieties get warmer in tone, some first turning yellow, then orange and eventually red.
+Sweet peppers begin their life as green fruits.
+As they ripen, many types get warmer in tone, some first turning yellow, then orange and eventually red.
 There are other options for color too, including white and purple.

 Flavor Differences in Peppers

-As peppers ripen, they tend to become less bitter and more sweet.
-The longer a pepper stays on the plant, the more sugar content it develops.
+As sweet peppers ripen, they tend to become less bitter and more sweet.
+The longer some peppers stay on the plant, the more sugar content they develop.
 Thus, a green bell pepper is the least sweet and the most bitter.
 Green peppers may be eaten raw but can also be a useful ingredient in cooking.
 Yellow and orange peppers are of a similar flavor.
 They are quite mild and a bit sweet and can be eaten raw or cooked.

 Red peppers are the sweetest of the sweet peppers.
 They're often eaten raw as crudités and in salads and are also a common type used for stuffed or roasted peppers, thanks to their mildly sweet taste.
 Red peppers also contain the most nutrients.